planeasy-webgis/planeasy-crowdsourcing-framework/docs/PRIVACY_GUIDELINES.md

 It helps people like you share useful observations and experiences about mobility and urban life
 in a safe, transparent, and responsible way.

-PlanEasy provides the technical infrastructure, such as the web app, database, and mobile tools,
+The **PlanEasy Crowdsourcing System** provides the technical infrastructure — including the web app, database, and mobile tools —
 but **each research project decides which questions to ask, what data to collect, and how to use the results**.
 This means that your answers are always managed by the project team running the specific study,
 following both the **GDPR** and the **ethical research standards** that apply to them.

-All projects using PlanEasy share the same privacy-by-design principles:
+All projects using the PlanEasy Crowdsourcing System share the same *privacy-by-design* principles:
 - Your participation is voluntary and anonymous.
 - Only the minimum information needed for research is collected.
 - Data are securely stored and never used for commercial or marketing purposes.

 This page explains **what type of data may be collected**, **why they are collected**,
 and **how your privacy is protected** when you participate in a PlanEasy-based project.